 Jointly we recognise a need which has been consistently prioritised in UN reports and international assessments for many years: an easy-to-use arms record-keeping solution standardised to global norms and accessible to low-capacity states.
-Enter ArmsTracker: a no-net-cost arms control database which enables small countries to reduce gun-related crime, injury and death and to simplify compliance with international arms control treaties and agreements.
+Enter ArmsTracker: a no-cost arms control database which enables small countries to reduce gun-related crime, injury and death and to simplify compliance with international arms control treaties and agreements.
 ArmsTracker is the powerful, yet affordable system which precisely delivers this solution.

-With international assistance from donors, ArmsTracker is installed in eligible states and agencies at little or no net cost.
+With international assistance from donors, ArmsTracker is installed in eligible states and agencies at little or no cost.
 On request, our team identifies donors, consults with stakeholders, drafts grant applications and acts as the state’s implementing partner.
 Project agreements allow for installation and training, initial assistance to migrate legacy data, frequent software upgrades and post-installation support.

 ArmsTracker stores a cradle-to-grave log of every transaction made within the system.
 This permanently identifies the user responsible for each addition or edit.
 As the records cannot be deleted, ArmsTracker provides a chain-of-evidence footprinting system designed to stand up in court.
 A multi-level permission system restricts access only to users selected by the client.

-Agencies involved in national arms control systems can include police, customs, corrections, military forces, park authorities, foreign affairs and trade, the executive branch and others.
+Agencies involved in national arms control systems can include military forces, police, customs, corrections, park authorities, foreign affairs and trade, the executive branch and others.
 Although each has a different focus on arms control, ArmsTracker ensures that when agencies report to management, share selected data with other branches of government or generate reports to comply with international instruments, their output always conforms to global standards.